-- Academic honesty.
+Academic honesty.
 All work you submit must represent your own scholarly and creative efforts.
 In your written reports and presentations, make sure to cite all your sources.
-See Policies Concerning Graded Academic Work (USNAINST 1531.53B) and 2010 Honor Concept of the Brigade of Midshipmen (USNAINST 1610.3H) for more information regarding academic honesty. - Classroom conduct.
+See Policies Concerning Graded Academic Work (USNAINST 1531.53B) and Brigade Honor Program (USNAINST 1610.3J) for more information regarding academic honesty.

+Classroom conduct.
 You are expected to behave professionally in class.
-Unprofessional conduct includes, but is not limited to: sleeping (stand in the back or the side of the classroom if necessary), side conversations, eating food (beverages are OK), and non-class-related use of electronic devices in class (e.g. checking Facebook, texting your friends).
+Unprofessional conduct includes, but is not limited to: sleeping (stand in the back or the side of the classroom if necessary), side conversations, eating food (beverages are OK), and non-class-related use of electronic devices in class (e.g. browsing Facebook, texting your friends).
 Persistent poor classroom conduct will be reported to your company officer.